King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 5 / 9

-People gather to pay respects to Britain's Queen Elizabeth following her death, in London, Britain on September 14.(REUTERS) View Photos in a new improved layout
+People gather to pay respects to Britain's Queen Elizabeth following her death, in London, Britain on September 14.(REUTERS) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST